GeekyShiva/Self-Driving-Car/SRS.md

 * TBD means "To be Decided", these are the components that are not yet decided
 * For more references see Terminology

+## 1.3 Intended Audience and Reading Suggestions

+Anyone with some programming experience, with familiarity in Python and C can understand this document.
+The document is intended for developers, software architects, testers, project managers and documentation writers.

+This Software Requirement Specification also includes:

+* Overall description of the product
+* External interface requirements
+* System Features
+* Other non functional requirements

 ## 1.6 Terminology

 | Term | Description |